-My and future research objectives lie at the intersection of atomic physics and nanophotonics.
-In my lab at Caltech we seek to strongly couple cold atoms to 1D photonic crystal waveguides for applications to many-body quantum simulation, quantum memories, and other atom based quantum technologies.
+My future research objectives lie at the intersection of atomic physics and nanophotonics.
+In my previous lab at Caltech we strongly coupled cold atoms to 1D photonic crystal waveguides for applications to many-body quantum simulation, quantum memories, and other atom based quantum technologies.
+In my current lab at Princeton we use atoms trapped in optical tweezers excited to the Rydberg state to generate strong entangling interactions between atoms.
+Both of these approaches can be used to study fundamental atom-atom interactions for quantum information science.

 Atoms and 1D Photonic Crystal Waveguides